 And don’t go using the freshest bread possible.
 I know, most times that would totally make sense.
 However, for a bread pudding recipe, day old bread is best.
 You want the bread a little dry because it will more easily soak up the milk mixture.

 If your bread is too fresh and moist, you can still make this bread pudding.
-Cut bread into cubes (or tear into bite-sized pieces), place on a baking sheet in a 300 degree Fahrenheit oven and bake for about 10 minutes.
-Then proceed with the recipe.
+You just need to dry out the bread a tad by baking it.
+To do so, preheat the oven to 300 degrees Fahrenheit.
+Cut the bread into cubes (or tear into bite-sized pieces) and place onto a baking sheet.
+Bake the cubes of bread for about 10 minutes just to dry them out a bit, then proceed with the recipe.

-Of course, bread pudding is best enjoyed warm out of the oven with a big scoop of ice cream, but it will last 3 to 4 days properly stored in the fridge (remove from the skillet and store in an airtight container).
-Reheat leftovers when ready to enjoy.
+Of course, bread pudding is best enjoyed warm out of the oven with a big scoop of ice cream.
+However, if you find yourself with leftovers, properly store it in an airtight container in the refrigerator and enjoy within 3 to 4 days.
+Reheat before serving.

 More Yummy Berry Recipes